PowerLevel9000/Dynamic-Event-Template/README.md

 ### Key Features <a name="key-features"></a>

-> Following features you should observe
+ Following features you should observe

 - **Animation on scroll**
 - **Navigation list hover**
 - **Pre Navigation bar is about me**
-- **Pre Navigation bar have Google Translator for our wbsite**
+- **Pre Navigation bar have Google Translator for our website**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>